History of Northumberland: Roman occupation

 When Gnaeus Julius Agricola was appointed Roman governor of Britain in 78 AD, most of northern Britain was still controlled by native British tribes.
 During his governorship Agricola extended Roman control north of Eboracum (York) and into what is now Scotland.
 Roman settlements, garrisons and roads were established throughout the Northumberland region.

 The northern frontier of the Roman occupation fluctuated between Pons Aelius (now Newcastle) and the Forth.
 Hadrian's Wall was completed by about 130 AD, to define and defend the northern boundary of Roman Britain.
 By 142, the Romans had completed the Antonine Wall, a more northerly defensive border lying between the Forth and Clyde.
 However, by 164 they abandoned the Antonine Wall to consolidate defences at Hadrian's Wall.

 Two important Roman roads in the region were the Stanegate and Dere Street, the latter extending through the Cheviot Hills to locations well north of the Tweed.
 Located at the intersection of these two roads, Coria (Corbridge), a Roman supply-base, was the most northerly large town in the Roman Empire.
 The Roman forts of Vercovicium (Housesteads) on Hadrian's Wall, and Vindolanda (Chesterholm) built to guard the Stanegate, had extensive civil settlements surrounding them.

 The Celtic peoples living in the region between the Tyne and the Forth were known to the Romans as the Votadini.
 When not under direct Roman rule, they functioned as a friendly client kingdom, a somewhat porous buffer against the more warlike Picts to the north.

 The gradual Roman withdrawal from Britain in the 5th century led to a poorly documented age of conflict and chaos as different peoples contested territories in northern Britain.

 Archaeology

 Nearly 2000-year-old Roman boxing gloves were uncovered at Vindolanda in 2017 by the Vidolanda Trust experts led by Dr Andrew Birley.
-According to the Guardian, being similar in style and function to the full-hand modern boxing gloves, these two gloves found at Vindolanda look like leather bands date back to 120 AD.
+According to the Guardian, being similar in style and function to the full-hand modern boxing gloves, these two gloves found at Vindolanda look like leather bands and date back to 120 AD.
 It is suggested that based on their difference from gladiator gloves warriors using this type of gloves had no purpose to kill each other.
 These gloves were probably used in a sport for promoting fighting skills.
 The gloves are currently displayed at Vindolanda's museum.